hbaobaid00/02-random-art/README.md

 * `x = x_0`
 * `f x_0 = x_1, f x_1 = x_2, f x_2 = x_3, ... f x_n = x_{n+1}`
 * `x_n = x_{n+1}`

+This function does NOT need to be tail-recursive.

 When you are done, you should see the following behavior: